kaiusl/KLPlugins.DynLeaderboards/README.md

 The reason for this plugin is that I found myself creating effectively the same dash leaderboard layout several times for overall leaderboard and then again for class leaderboard and so on.
 With this plugin you need to create only one SimHub dash and assign buttons to swap between different leaderboard types.
 I provide example dash (named AccDynLeaderboard) which I created for my own use.
 It's relatively simple one and designed to be used on smartphone.

-## Using the plugin
+## Using the plugin for the first time

 * Download the latest release from Racedepartment or here
 * Copy all the files to the SimHub root
 * Open SimHub and enable the plugin
 * Check plugin settings for correct "ACC configuration location" under "General settings".
+If it's background is green, then we found needed files, if it's red there's something wrong with the location.
 This location is used to read information needed to connct to ACC broadcasting client.
 * If you needed to change the location, restart SimHub.
-* Go to "Controls and events" from SimHub sidebar and add mappings for "LeaderboardPlugin.&lt;leaderboard name&gt;.NextLeaderboard" and "LeaderboardPlugin.&lt;leaderboard name&gt;.PreviousLeaderboard" actions.
+* Go to "Controls and events" from SimHub sidebar and add mappings for "LeaderboardPlugin.Dynamic.NextLeaderboard" and "LeaderboardPlugin.Dynamic.PreviousLeaderboard" actions.

 	For mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.